No recent news

 The BHRC has 240 multidisciplinary researchers and clinicians across 44 laboratories, who are committed to finding new treatments to harness the brain's restorative potential, and testing innovative new therapies.

 Each year the BHRC has a theme it uses to guide its communication to the wider public.
 This year's theme is Lifespan.
 This reflects that our researchers within the BHRC are focused on understanding the brain and brain disease across the entire human lifespan.

-We will be holding various public events around Otago and Southland over the year.
+We hold various public events around Otago and Southland over the year.
 Keep an eye on this webpage or our Facebook page for our events.

 The mission of the Brain Health Research Centre is to undertake internationally excellent research aimed at understanding the mechanisms of brain health, disease and repair, to develop new treatments for neurological disorders, to provide international quality training for early-career neuroscientists, and to develop active educational links with the lay community.